 Optimize For Search

-Just about everything your business posts on social media should be optimized for search engines.
-With social media sites becoming increasingly more like search engines themselves, optimization can make all the difference when it comes to relevant users finding you and your video.
+Everything your business posts on social media should be optimized for search engines.
+With social media sites becoming more like search engines, optimization can make all the difference regarding relevant users finding you and your video.

-While the text that shows up in your video won’t register in searches, the headline, and descriptions you post with your video will.
-Add keywords or key phrases to help users find your content on all platforms, and add relevant hashtags on Twitter and Instagram to boost search results.
+While the text in your video won’t register in searches, the headline and descriptions you post with your video will add keywords or key phrases to help users find your content on all platforms and add relevant hashtags on Twitter and Instagram to boost search results.

-I really believe that #4, “Create How-To Videos”, is very important for all artists.
+I believe that #4, “Create How-To Videos”, is very important for all artists.

-It is a great way to reach a new audience and will help you to be seen as an expert in your field.
+It is a great way to reach a new audience and help you be seen as an expert in your field.

-I hope that you enjoyed these, 5 tips to increase Social media engagement with video.
+I hope you enjoyed these five tips to increase Social media engagement with video.

 Keep in mind that if you are interested in building your business without breaking the bank, you will need to keep up with the changes.